-CHAMPIONSHIP GAME WILL BE PLAY OUT UNTIL ONE TEAM IS AHEAD AT THE END OF THE INNING
+CHAMPIONSHIP GAME WILL HAVE NO TIE-BREAKER AND WILL BE PLAYED OUT UNTIL ONE TEAM IS AHEAD AT THE END OF THE INNING

-6. Trips to the mound: The pitcher must be replaced on the 2nd trip to the mound in any inning.
+6. Trips to the Mound: The pitcher must be replaced on the (2nd) trip by a coach to the mound in any inning.

-8. In case of rain: Time constraints will determine that status of all rain out games.
+8. Weather Issues: Time constraints will determine the status of all rain out games.
 It is solely the team’s responsibility to ensure they are aware of any scheduling changes.
 All information will be posted on Tourney Machine, Group Text and social media platforms as soon as it becomes official.

 Note: No special requests will be honored if rescheduling becomes necessary.
-If games are cancelled, pool winners and championship qualification will be determined by the tie breaking procedures (listed below).
+If games are canceled, pool winners and championship qualification will be determined by the tie breaking procedures (listed below).

 After 5 complete innings, a tie score will be recorded as a tie in pool play.
 A suspended game will resume where the game was stopped.
-If a tournament is stopped before or during championship determination is decided, the tournament champion will be decided by Play9 Sports based on the seeding and tiebreaker processes within the rules (listed below). *As a note, the results of any game cancelled after becoming official will revert back to the last completed inning.
+If a tournament is stopped before or during championship determination, the tournament champion will be decided by Play9 Sports based on the seeding and tiebreaker processes within the rules (listed below). *As a note, the results of any postponed game, now considered official, will revert back to the last completed inning.

-11. Roster and Roster changes: Teams may change their rosters up until they start their first game.
+11. Rosters and Roster changes: Teams may change their rosters up until they start their first game.
 A player is eligible to compete in multiple divisions in the same tournament, but cannot play on more than one team per division in which they are eligible.
 In order to be eligible for playoff participation, the athlete participating in two different divisions must have appeared in at least two pool play games for the team he wishes to compete for.
 Division of play can be determined by grad class or age cut off.
-The age cut off is whatever the players age is on May 1.
-For example, a 17-year-old sophomore is eligible to participate in 16U tournaments.
+The age cut off is whatever the player’s age is on May 1.
+For example, a 17-year-old is eligible to participate in 16U tournaments if his birthday is May 1st or after.
 This is determined by the athlete’s graduating class.

 12. Pitch Counts: Play9 Sports encourages proper care for all participants.
 Although there is not a strict pitch count, the best interest of the athlete is always the expectation for coaches and organizations.
 The NFHS Pitch Count limits provide a framework for arm care, but are not used as the standard for Play9 Sports tournaments.

 13. Scoring: We recommend that all teams keep a scorebook.
 The official score of each game will be kept by the umpires.
-In case an emergency where the umpire cannot keep the official score, the field scout will be the official scorer, it the scout is not available to keep score, the home team will be the official scorer.
+In case of an emergency where the umpire cannot keep the official score, the field scout will be the official scorer.
+If the scout is not available to keep score, the home team will be the official scorer.
 To eliminate scoring disputes, scorekeepers should check with the official scorer throughout and after the game.